 The European Commission has taken up the debate on the obligations of company directors and will be analysing if they should be clarified at an EU level.
 This commitment is included in their Action Plan on Sustainable Finance aimed at transforming Europe’s economy and financial system into a sustainable one.
 The Commission seeks to attenuate short-term pressure from capital markets on corporations that force directors to disregard opportunities and risks stemming from long-term sustainability considerations.

-“Directors are to act in the interest of the ‘company’ and his interest is in many Member States currently restricted or interpreted as the sole interest of shareholders” stated Maija Laurila, Head of the Company Law Unit at the DG Justice at an event co-organised by Frank Bold, Cass Business School and Mines ParisTech.
+“Directors are to act in the interest of the ‘company’ and this interest is in many Member States currently restricted or interpreted as the sole interest of shareholders” stated Maija Laurila, Head of the Company Law Unit at the DG Justice at an event co-organised by Frank Bold, Cass Business School and Mines ParisTech.

 The event hosted by Heidi Hautala MEP, Vice-President of the European Parliament saw the presentation of Frank Bold’s latest report entitled 'Redefining directors' duties in the EU to promote long-termism and sustainability'.
 The paper outlines recommendations to clarify directors duties, integrate sustainability in these duties and recognise legally corporate governance arrangements that protect company’s social mission.
 The proposals included in this paper are supported by examples and analyses from EU Member States and other jurisdictions, and the questions that might need to be considered in order to apply these to an EU-wide context.
 The paper specifically considers recent legislative developments in France with the presentation of the ‘Loi Pacte’ which includes recommendations to reform the French Civil Code.

 A brief summary of the paper and main conclusions are available below.
 You can download the full report here.